 Spend some time up here wandering around, to see the best vantage points of Lake Titicaca.
 I’m not sure whether there is anywhere else in the region that offers such spectacular views of the lake.

 It’s such a shame that locals can trudge picnic goodies up this hill, but when the time comes to leave, garbage is either left on the hill, or tossed over the side to the next level down.

 Although quite touristy, a day trip from Copa to the Isla del Sol (Island of the Sun) across stunning Lake Titicaca, is worthwhile for some hiking and to see the island’s beauty.
 You can also include a visit to a floating island made of reeds on this trip.

 Amble along the lake’s shores to any of the restaurants offering lake trout or other various types of delicious fish.
 You can’t go wrong here really and of course, it’s fresh.
 Copa is famous for Trucha (trout) and hailed to be the freshest in Bolivia.

 Everyone dines at these rustic waterfront abodes, so they are inexpensive and have to be good.

 Hostal Brisas del Titicaca comes with clean rooms and gorgeous views of the lake.
 Enjoy a refreshment on the patio whilst watching the ever-changing sunset vistas.

 Just check details before booking and make sure you know exactly what you’re getting in the room’s price.

 Most travellers arrive in Copa and stay several days before crossing the border into Peru with Puno as the first stop, or making their way to La Paz.

-After reading a couple of stories about dodgy bus trips between Copa and Puno, still decided the bus is the best way to go anyway…
+After reading a couple of stories about dodgy bus trips crossing the border between Copa and Puno, still decided that the bus is the best way to go anyway…